-lsavino2@uwo.ca

-I will do my best to reply as soon as possible.
+lsavino2@uwo.ca I will do my best to reply as soon as possible.
 If you do not get an immediate reply, please allow at least 48 hours if you need to send me a reminder.
 I usually do not check my emails after 5pm or on weekends.

 Important!
-Please

-include the course number in the email subject line.
+Please use the course number as part of the subject line for your emails.
 This will ensure a faster reply as my electronic correspondence gets sorted automatically.

-Due to privacy guidelines, you must use your university email account for contacting me.

-Make an appointment

-If you want to meet in person and you are unable to meet during office hours, please contact me and make an appointment.
+Due to privacy guidelines, you should use your university email account for contacting me.
+Make an appointment If you want to meet in person and you are unable to meet during office hours, please contact me and make an appointment.

-A note on returned assignments and appeals

 Frequently students wish to discuss the results of their assignments immediately upon receiving their grade and feedback.
-Every effort will be made to provide substantial feedback on assignments with the intention of making the grading clear, and also to help you improve regardless if the assignment receives an "A" or a "C."

-If you still have questions or concerns about the results of your assignment, please make an appointment to see me and discuss further.
-Please wait 24 hours after receiving your assignment and grade before contacting me to discuss your results.
-In addition, you must set up an appointment no later than 7 days after receiving your grade if you wish to meet and discuss.
+Every effort will be made to provide substantial feedback on assignments with the intention of making the grading clear, and also to help you improve regardless if the assignments receives an "A" or a "C." If you still have questions or concerns about the results of your assignment, please make an appointment to see me and discuss further.
+You must also wait 24 hours after receiving your assignment and grade before contacting me to discuss your results.
+In addition, you must set up an appointment no later than 7 days after receiving your grade if you wish to meet and discuss, or appeal.
 You may also appeal your overall grade, or the grade of any specific assignment.

-There are a few steps to appeal a grade:
+There are several steps to appeal a grade:

-1. Have an informed discussion with me.
-This step should be initiated (i.e. set up an appointment) within 7 days of receiving your grade.

-2. If you still find the explanation of your grade unsatisfactory, you may appeal your grade in writing.
+- 1. Have an informed discussion with me.
+This step must be initiated (i.e. set up an appointment) within 7 days of receiving your grade. - 2.
+If you still find the explanation of your grade unsatisfactory, you may appeal your grade in writing.
 This written submission must be sent to me within 14 days of receiving your grade.
-You are to write a letter indicating the ways in which you believe your assignment met the requirements - with evidence cited - as well as the grade you believe you deserve for your work.
+You are to write a formal letter indicating the ways in which believe your assignment met the requirements with evidence cited as well as the grade you believe you deserve for your work.
 Please keep in mind that the onus is on you to demonstrate that your work meets the requirement set out for the assignment, and not for me to defend the mark allocated.
 No grade change will be considered without submitting a formal appeal in writing.
 Please be aware that the formal appeal process may result in your grade going up or down.

-For more information about the University's appeal guidelines visit: uwo.ca/univsec/pdf/academic_policies/appeals/appealsundergrad.pdf
+For more information about the University's appeal guidelines visit: uwo.ca/univsec/pdf/academic_policies/appeals/appealsundergrad.pdf "Thus they found food and it was what they employed to make the bodies of the people who were made, who were formed; the blood was liquid, the blood of the people; corn was used by Created and by Male Created...
+Later they thought about how to make our first mother and father.
+Of yellow corn and white corn they made the bodies, of food were made the arms and legs of the people, of our first parents.
+Four people were created, of pure foodstuffs were their bodies."
+Pop Wuj, "The Book of Events," of the Quiché Maya